G-symmetric spectra, semistability and the multiplicative norm: Introduction

 For Mandell's equivariant symmetric spectra (an equivariant version of the symmetric spectra of \cite{HSS00}) the situation is somewhat different.
-There a normal subgroup $N$ of $G$ is fixed and a $G\Sigma_{G/N}$-spectrum is defined as a family of based $(G\times \Sigma_n)$-spaces (or -simplicial sets) $X(n\times G/N)$ for all natural numbers $n$, connected by structure maps of the form $X(n\times G/N)\wedge S^{G/N}\to X((n+1)\times G/N)$.
-The category of such spectra together with the model structure constructed in \cite{Man04} is then Quillen equivalent to $G$-orthogonal spectra with respect to the universe of those $G$-representations on which $N$ acts trivially (in particular it models the fully genuine theory in the case where $N$ is the trivial subgroup).
+There, a normal subgroup $N$ of $G$ is fixed and a $G\Sigma_{G/N}$-spectrum is defined as a family of based $(G\times \Sigma_n)$-simplicial sets $X(n\times G/N)$ for all natural numbers $n$, connected by structure maps $X(n\times G/N)\wedge S^{G/N}\to X((n+1)\times G/N)$.
+The category of such spectra models the stable theory with respect to the universe of $G$-representations on which $N$ acts trivially (in particular the case $N=1$ models the genuine theory).
 At first sight this looks similar to $G$-orthogonal spectra, replacing $G$-representations by $G$-sets and orthogonal groups by symmetric groups.
 But if $N$ is a proper subgroup of $G$, then $X(n\times G/N)$ does not have an action of the full symmetric group of $n\times G/N$, but only of the subgroup of block permutations of the copies of $G/N$.
 Furthermore, it does not contain evaluations at trivial $G$-sets.
 Taken together, this results in the categories for varying $N$ being pairwise non-equivalent, and only if $N$ is equal to $G$ the category of $G\Sigma_{G/N}$-spectra is equivalent to the category of $G$-objects in non-equivariant symmetric spectra.
-As a consequence, to quote \cite{Man04}, ``the construction of these [change of universe, change of groups, fixed point and orbit] functors and their relationship is significantly more complicated for equivariant symmetric spectra than it is for equivariant orthogonal spectra.
-In order to construct these functors we need to study `equivariant diagram spectra' on diagrams more complicated than the one implicit in the definition of equivariant symmetric spectra.''
+As a consequence, to quote \cite{Man04}, ``the construction of these [change of universe, change of groups, fixed point and orbit] functors and their relationship is significantly more complicated for equivariant symmetric spectra than it is for equivariant orthogonal spectra.''
 The norm is not discussed in \cite{Man04}.

+Another simplicial set model for the $G$-equivariant stable homotopy category was introduced by Dundas, {\O}stv{\ae}r and R{\"o}ndigs in \cite{DOR03}.
+It is given by the $G$-enriched functor category from finite $G$-simplicial sets to all $G$-simplicial sets, an equivariant generalization of Lydakis' model for the stable homotopy category \cite{Lyd98}.
+By evaluating at spheres, every such spectrum gives rise to a $G$-symmetric spectrum in our sense below.
+The paper \cite{DOR03} does not contain a treatment of the norm and genuine commutative multiplications.